sub0xdai/Rocky-VM-/README.md

 # PROJECT Rocky-VM

 _I have a dedicated server running Ubuntu, and I was looking to set up a Rocky box for practicing systems administration and creating a personal sandbox.
-I utilized KVM-QEMU, and here is the guide!!_
+I utilized KVM-QEMU, and here is the wack_

 # Rocky Linux 9.5 VM Setup Guide
 ## 1. Create VM with text console